-- tower location; - number and weight of antennas on the tower and the size of the transmission lines; - ground space necessary to store equipment related to the antennas; - existing tower capacity; - placement of the customer's antennas on the tower; and - type and amount of frequency transmitted by the customer.
+- · tower location; - number and weight of antennas on the tower and the size of the transmission lines; - · ground space necessary to store customer's electronic and other equipment related to the antennas; - existing tower capacity; - type of tower structure (e.g., stealth tower); - placement of the customer's antennas on the tower; and - type and amount of frequency transmitted by the customer.

 Broadcast Communications Towers.
 We are one of the largest independent owners and operators of broadcast towers in the United States and Mexico.
-We own approximately 220 broadcast towers in the United States and have exclusive rights to approximately 190 in Mexico.
+We own approximately 200 broadcast towers in the United States and have exclusive rights to approximately 200 in Mexico.
 Broadcast towers generally are taller and structurally more complex than wireless communications towers, require unique engineering skills and are more costly to build.
 We lease antenna space on our broadcast towers primarily to radio and television broadcast companies.
 In leasing antenna space, we generally receive monthly fees from customers, with initial lease periods ranging from ten-to-twenty years.
+For the year ended December 31, 2006, approximately 7% of our rental and management segment revenue was attributable to our broadcast communications towers in the United States and Mexico.

 In-Building Neutral Host Distributed Antenna Systems.
-As a result of our merger with SpectraSite, Inc., we are now a leading provider in the United States of inbuilding neutral host distributed antenna systems.
-We have approximately 100 in-building systems in operation in retail shopping malls and casino/hotel resorts, and we have the exclusive rights to an additional 200 properties in the United States.
-We obtain rights to install and operate in-building systems by entering into leases with property owners, which are generally for an initial non-cancelable period of ten years.
-Some of these leases contain automatic extension provisions and continue after the initial period unless terminated by us.
-Under these leases, we are the exclusive operator of in-building neutral host distributed antenna systems for the term of the lease.
-We are also responsible for marketing the property as part of our portfolio of communications sites and for installing, operating and maintaining the distributed antenna system at the properties.
-We grant rights to wireless service providers to attach their equipment to our in-building system for a fee under licenses that typically have an initial non-cancelable term of ten years.
-We typically share a portion of the licensing fees with the property owners.
+We are a leading provider in the United States of in-building neutral host distributed antenna systems, with over 125 in-building systems in operation in retail shopping malls and casino/hotel resorts.
+We obtain rights to install and operate in-building systems by entering into leases with property owners, and we grant rights to wireless service providers to attach their equipment to our in-building system for a fee under licenses that typically have an initial non-cancelable term of at least ten years.
+For the year ended December 31, 2006, less than 1% of our rental and management segment revenue was attributable to our in-building neutral host distributed antenna systems.

 Rooftop Management.
 We also provide rooftop management services to property owners in the United States.
-We market over 10,000 rooftop sites to our customers in the United States that we manage for third parties, including approximately 1,100 rooftop sites that were revenue-producing as of December 31, 2005.
-Wireless carriers use rooftop sites to install their communications equipment, generally where there are no existing towers or where new towers are difficult to build.
-We obtain rights to manage a rooftop by entering into contracts with property owners, which are generally for an initial period of three-to-five years.
-These contracts typically contain automatic extension provisions and continue after the initial period unless terminated by either party.
-Under these contracts, we are engaged by property owners as the exclusive manager for a rooftop.
-For these services, we receive a percentage of occupancy or license fees paid by the wireless carriers.
+We market over 10,000 rooftop sites to our customers in the United States that we manage for third parties, including approximately 900 rooftop sites that were revenue-producing as of December 31, 2006.
+We obtain rights to manage a rooftop by entering into contracts with property owners pursuant to which we receive a percentage of occupancy or license fees paid by the wireless carriers.
+For the year ended December 31, 2006, approximately 1% of our rental and management segment revenue was attributable to our managed rooftop sites.